diskoverdata/diskover-docs/source_files/user_media_edition_flowprodtracking_plugins.md

 [Click here to learn more about the Autodesk Flow Production Tracking Platform.]([https://www.autodesk.com/products/shotgrid/overview?term=1-YEAR&tab=subscription&plc=SGSUB)

 #### Flow Production Tracking Attributes in the Diskover User Interface

+ >**Important | Diskover Software Still Using ShotGrid**
+   >
+   >Please note that Autodesk recently changed their product name **ShotGrid** to **Flow Production Tracking**.
+Although our literature now refers to Flow Production Tracking, ShotGrid is still being used in Diskover's user interface and backend post-index harvesting until further notice.

 Search page showing a dedicated column with a summary of the Flow Production Tracking attributes.